Dric/simple-photos-contest/README.md

 There is nothing unusual, as GD and gettext are enabled on most of web hosting platforms.
 Simple Photos Contest may work with previous versions of MySQL, but it hasn't been tested.

-Runs well on IE 8+, FF, Opera, Chrome (and probably Safari, but it hasn't been tested).
+Runs well on a decent Internet Browser that support HTML5.
 Javascript is required.

 Installation
 ------------